Environments#

 • Validate the installation

-spack -e myenv concretize
+spack concretize

 Concretizing the spec resolves all the dependecies and shows you what Spack believes is required to satisfy you requirements.